sacdallago/bio_embeddings/examples/README.md

     - Annotation file(s): CSV files containing annotations for the proteins in the reduced embeddings file

   *Note*: While it is possible to use the pipeline to produce many visualizations for many different annotations, it may be more efficient to use a Notebook for this.
-  We include a notebook covering a similar use case as the one presented here in the `notebooks` folder at the root of this project.
+  We include a notebook (`project_visualize_pipeline_embeddings`) covering the same use case as the one presented here in the `notebooks` folder at the root of this project.